orlcar/drug-consumption-data-visualization/README.md

 **Prediction**

-The target prediction is to determine if the selected features influence the use of cannabis among our data respondents.
+The objective is to determine if the selected features influence the use of cannabis among our data respondents, allowing the prediction of cannabis use based on the selected features.

 Given the nature of our features after several modifications; as well as the problems we encountered along the way, a simple logistic regression algorithm was found to be the most effective model for our target prediction.